datnguyenzzz/nogodb/lib/go-sstable/README.md

 type also included in the checksum.
 ```

 Footer formats.
-Note that much of the existing footer parsing code assumes that the version (for non-legacy formats)
+Note that much of the existing Footer parsing code assumes that the version (for non-legacy formats)
 and magic number are at the end.

 ```
 metaindex handle (varint64 offset, varint64 size)
 index handle     (varint64 offset, varint64 size)
 <padding> to make the total size 2 * BlockHandle::kMaxEncodedLength + 1
-checksum: CRC over footer data (4 bytes) footer version (4 bytes) table_magic_number (8 bytes)
+checksum: CRC over Footer data (4 bytes)
+Footer version (4 bytes)
+table_magic_number (8 bytes)
 ```